dsoto/WP19/outline.md

 ## Capital vs Operating Costs

-- diesel generators are attractive because they are affordable to purchase and install
+- Diesel generators are attractive because they are affordable to purchase and install
     - Diesel is the least cost option from a capital perspective
     - If the cost of maintenance and operation isn't priced, they will be installed in cases where they are not the least cost option (jaramillo?)